LAST UPDATED: October 13, 2019

 Q: Can a blow-off valve damage the turbo?

 A: Not if it’s installed correctly on the turbocharger.
-In contrast, it will maintain the best blow-off valve in your engine to prolong its life.
+In contrast, it will maintain the best operating air pressure in your engine to prolong its life.
 It will also minimize surge loading and help maintain turbine speeds in between shifts.
 It should be fitted between the throttle plate and the turbocharger compressor.

 Q: Can I install a blow-off valve in a supercharged car?